USS Adder: Service history

 Recommissioned on 10 February 1910, she was assigned to duty with the 1st Submarine Division, Asiatic Torpedo Fleet.
 Over almost a decade, the submarine torpedo boat operated from Cavite and Olongapo, principally in training and experimental work.
 During this time, she was renamed on 17 November 1911, becoming simply A-2 (Submarine Torpedo Boat No. 3).

-World War I

 During World War I, she carried out patrols off the entrance to Manila Bay, and around the island of Corregidor.

+Fate

-Decommissioned on 12 December 1919, A-2 (assigned the alphanumeric hull number "SS-3" on 17 July 1920) was designated for use as a target on 24 September 1920.
+She was decommissioned on 12 December 1919.
+A-2, was assigned the alphanumeric hull number SS-3 on 17 July 1920, and designated for use as a target on 24 September 1920.
 Sunk as a target in mid-January 1922, she was struck from the Naval Vessel Register on 16 January 1922.